Blockstream/satellite/README.md

 If using a standalone modem, substitute `launch` on the above command with `standalone`, according to the [run guidelines given above](#Running).
-Further arguments such as `-i` can also be provided after the command (i.e. `launch` or `standalone`) and will accordingly be processed by the `blocksat-cfg` tool inside the container.
+Further arguments such as `-i` can also be provided after the command (i.e. `launch` or `standalone`) and will accordingly be processed by the `blocksat` tool inside the container.

 After running, configure reverse path filters by running the following from the host (not from the container):

 ```
-sudo ./blocksat-cfg.py rp -i dvb0_0
+sudo ./blocksat.py rp -i dvb0_0
 ```

 ## Building dvb-apps from source